jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ![step3](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafkreifdfgfcmht43o4jy4fd2mk3vuftpvdl66g5rn2lq23jrfzvz7hvj4)

 _The arrow shown in this diagram doesn't represent an actual transaction on-chain.
-If I try to spend the 3500 USDC, the processor will refuse to sign the transaction (so the funds are effectively locked)._
+If I try to spend the 3500 USDC, the processor will refuse to co-sign the transaction (so the funds are effectively locked)._

 _You may be wondering, "If the processor must co-sign all spends, what's to stop the processor from refusing to co-sign all transactions and holding my account hostage"?
 There's a solution for that which will be described later._